SCOPE OF THIS CHAPTER

-People suffering from certain kinds of infection should be isolated in a single room and care taken not to carry infection out to other people.
-A table showing the kinds of infection requiring isolation is available in the forms library.
+People suffering from certain kinds of infection should be isolated in a single room and care taken not to pass the infection to other people.
 Staff providing care to someone carrying an infection should wear a disposable apron and gloves which should be disposed of as hazardous waste (see Section 9, Cleaning).
-If someone has a gastro-enteric infection, they should use a separate toilet or commode which is disinfected after each use.
+If a person has a gastro-enteric infection, they should use a separate toilet or commode which is then disinfected after each use.
 Staff should wash and dry their hands thoroughly after providing care.
 Laundry should be washed separately and food and drink should be taken in the person’s room where possible.
 Consideration should be given to regulating visitors – either making sure visitors do not enter communal areas or delaying visits until the person is no longer infectious.

 Anyone attending day services who is suffering from an infectious disease should be asked not to attend until they are no longer infectious.
-A table showing how long a range of illnesses are infectious for is available in the forms library.
 This should be used as a guide to the length of time someone should be asked not to attend.
 If non-attendance at the day service puts the person at risk, the relevant long term support team should be contacted and asked to explore interim services.